-Click on a server name anywhere in the Console to open a tab containing information specific to that server.
+Click on a server name anywhere in Console to open a tab containing specific information.
 The server tab includes a few sub-tabs, located at the lower side of the window.
 All sub-tabs share the following common toolbar fields:

 - Servers Select the servers you are interested in, or select "All" to select all servers.
-Administrators can restrict the servers available to users. - Time Frame Select a predefined time frame, or select "Custom..." to enter a specific time interval.
+Administrators can restrict the servers accessible by guest accounts. - Time Frame Select a predefined time frame, or select "Custom..." to enter a specific time interval.